MicrosoftDocs/Viva/Viva/Amplify/set-up-viva-amplify.md

 ## Manage approval workflows

 Viva Amplify approvals are supported by the Approvals app in Teams.
-You'll need to set up Approvals in Teams to be able to use approvals in Amplify.
+You need to set up Approvals in Teams to be able to use approvals in Amplify.
 [Learn how to set up Approvals in Teams](/microsoftteams/approval-admin).

 ## Delete campaigns